homm/image-codecs-bench/Notes.md

 All lower levels that don't make sense.

-### Spped 6 vs 5
+### Speed 6 vs 5

-3x faster, constant but not significant size enlargement.
+3x-4x faster, constant but not significant size enlargement.

 **Speed 6 is recommended for online compression.**